gemini-testing/gemini/doc/commands.md

 * `--browser ID` — execute suite only for specified browser id.
 Can be used multiple times.
 Can be also specified with `GEMINI_BROWSERS` environment variable.
 If both CLI option and env variable are set, CLI has precedence.
+  Also, you can use `GEMINI_SKIP_BROWSERS` environment variable to skip some browsers.

 * `--help` – display help message.